devzbysiu/sweetch-bot/README.md

 # <p id="about">About</p>

-This app works as a daemon and periodically fetches data about switch games then shows desktop notification if any of the predefined games is on sale or have price below set limit.
+This app works as a daemon and periodically fetches the data about switch games then shows desktop notification if any of the predefined games is on sale or have price below set limit.

+It's rather for my own use but if you find it useful you can do things with it.

 # <p id="installation">Installation</p>